maximilianoPizarro/botpress-helm-chart/README.md

 Botpress is the standard developer stack to build, run, and improve conversational AI applications.
 Powered by natural language understanding, a messaging API, and a fully featured studio, Botpress allows developers and conversation designers around the globe to build remarkable chatbots without compromise.

-The fastest & easiest way to get started with Botpress is by signing up for free to **[Botpress Cloud](https://sso.botpress.cloud/registration)**.
-Alternatively, continue reading for more information about Botpress v12.

 <a href='https://botpress.com/?utm_source=github&utm_medium=organic&utm_campaign=botpress_repo&utm_term=readme'><img src='.github/assets/studio.png'></a>